R552-beep/Bank-tech-test/README.md

 # Bank-tech-test

-## Task:
+## Task

-My task for this project was to create practice tech test.
+My task for this project was to create a practice tech test.
 Focus for this project is to practice OO design and TDD skills.
 This is a solo project where it will give us the opportunity to review our own code so we can practice reflecting and improving our own work.